VisionsOfficial/Human-Centric-Rulebook/contractual framework/README.md

 | serviceImportId | [required] A `string` representing the ID of the service acting as data user.
 | serviceExportId | [required] A `string` representing the ID of the service acting as data provider.
 | purposeId | [required] A `string` representing the ID of the purpose involved in the data sharing contract
-| datatypes | [required] An array of `DataType` representing the DataTypes involved in the data sharing contract
+| datatypes | [required] An array of `string` representing the DataType IDs involved in the data sharing contract for the specified purpose